 The customer survey provided the following information for the realtor association:

 - overall performance score: this score is obtained by benchmarking the responses of this company’s customers with those of over 250,000 other customers from the same industry.
 This overall performance score lets the association know how they rank when compared to other companies in their industry.
-Categories are determined by percentile ranking: a Strength includes any ranking from 75th to 100th, with any score at the 90th percentile or above indicating a Best in Class ranking.
-Opportunities are scores falling from the 74th to the 50th percentile; Weaknesses include the 49th to the 25th percentiles; and Threats fall from the 24th to the 1st percentile.
+Categories are determined by percentile ranking: a Strength includes any ranking from the 75th to 100th percentile, with any score at the 90th percentile or above indicating a Best in Class ranking.
+Opportunities are scores falling from the 50th to the 74th percentile; Weaknesses include the 25th to the 49th percentiles; and Threats fall from the 1st to the 24th percentile.
 The 50th percentile represents the national average.
 The realtor association had an overall performance score at the 68th percentile, 18 percentiles above the national average.

 - topic analysis: the benchmarking information now becomes more detailed by indicating how the realtor association ranks when compared to other similar companies on each topic included in their survey.
 For example, in the area of Employee Behavior, the association ranked at the 79th percentile.
 This was the only topic that scored in the Strengths category and no topics scored in the Best in Class category.
 Seven topics ranked in the Opportunities category and no topics fell in the Weaknesses or Threats categories.